mciocchi/atomic_d6/README.md

 ## Wounds, Hearts, and Stamina

-Most mortals begin the game with two Stamina and three Wound Slots.
+Most mortals begin the game with one Stamina and two Wound Slots.

+Player characters are heroes with supernormal abilities, and they usually start with five Stamina and three Wound Slots.

 When a character is hit by an attack, they receive a Wound or lose Stamina.
 If they have no more Stamina, they have no choice but to receive a Wound.
 Consuming Stamina in this way represents a character expending their energy to take evasive action.